smehner1/mini-ipd/README.md

 To run Mini-IPD with the provided ISP scenario, we assume that you have a server available with about 100 GB of available memory and enough CPU cores.

-- Docker (+ rights to execute it)
+- `docker` (+ rights to execute it) (See e.g., [this page](https://docs.docker.com/engine/install/ubuntu/) on how to install Docker on Ubuntu)
-- Miniconda (will be installed when running executing the Mini-IPD setup if not already installed)
+- `miniconda` (will be installed when running executing the Mini-IPD setup if not already installed)
 - `screen` - if not available, install with `sudo apt-get install screen` on Ubuntu systems
 - Mini Internet requirements: since we use the Mini Internet, make sure that you have satisfied all the requirements that the original mini internet project has set.
 To do so, [follow the steps on this page](https://github.com/nsg-ethz/mini_internet_project/wiki/prerequisite).
 This includes to install `openvswitch-switch`.

 ## 3. Installation & First Startup

-1. Clone this [Repository](https://github.com/smehner1/mini_internet_project/), which contains our extended version of the Mini Internet
+1. Clone this repository with all submodules: `git clone --recurse-submodules https://github.com/smehner1/mini-ipd.git`
+2. Check if the basic requirements are met by running `bash requirements.sh` [Note: this assumes that you are using Ubuntu or Debian].
-2. Setup your Repository: `$ bash ./setup_repo.sh`
+3. Setup your Repository: `$ bash ./setup_repo.sh`
     - Installs [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/index.html#) if you have not installed it yet
-        - **if installed**:
-            - if **env installed** call script like: `$ bash ./setup_repo.sh path/to/miniconda/installation 1`
-            - if **env not installed** call script like: `$ bash ./setup_repo.sh path/to/miniconda/installation 0`
     - Creates a conda environment including required packages (`mini-ipd`)
-    - git submodule setup (Mini-Internet and IPD)
     - Startup basic Mini-IPD (`$ bash ./start_mini_ipd_example.sh path/to/miniconda/installation`)
         - Startup a Mini-Internet with 5 ASes
         - Configure Mini-Internet for IPD usage
-        - Start Traffic Generator to get a first 24-Hour Trace within 2 hours
+        - Start Traffic Generator to get a first 24-hour trace within 2 hours

 ## 4. Further Usage Instructions